JUMP TO A TOPIC

 Myths About Hospice Care

-There are a few myths about hospice care, ranging from the idea of defeat to who is making the decision.
+Myths about hospice care range from ideas of defeat to who is making the decisions:

 Paying for Mesothelioma Hospice Care

-Patients in their end stages may wonder how they can pay for hospice care and palliative treatment.
-Fortunately, mesothelioma insurance usually covers this type of care.
+Patients in the end stages of their cancer journey may have a lot of questions about hospice care and how they will pay for this service.
+Fortunately, insurance usually covers this type of care.

 Insurance for Mesothelioma Hospice Care

-- Grief counseling for you and your family
+- Grief counseling for the patient and family members

 Types of Hospice Care

-People often mistake hospice care for a place.
-Rather, it’s a type of care that can occur at a number of places.
+People often mistake hospice as a place where a patient goes to receive care, but it is actually a type of care that can occur at a number of different places.

 The types of hospice care, by location, are:

-- Home hospice care — The most basic level of hospice care occurs at home.
-Hospice care providers come to the patient’s home and provide palliative treatment.
-Nurses visit a few times a week.
-In some cases, providers will come more often.
-Home hospice care may also involve emotional support.
+- In-home hospice care — The most common form of hospice care occurs at home.
+Hospice providers come to the patient’s home.
+Nurses visit a few times a week or according to the individual needs of the patient and family.
+Home hospice care includes patient care, emotional support and comfort.

-- Inpatient hospice care — Inpatient hospice care occurs at a hospital or another medical facility.
-This level of hospice is for patients who need more on-site care and support.
-Hospice providers work with the patient’s medical team to coordinate treatment.
-Inpatient care provides around-the-clock relief for symptoms and emotional distress.
+- Inpatient hospice care — Inpatient hospice care occurs at a hospital or other medical facility.
+This level of hospice care is for patients who need more skilled nursing care and support.
+Hospice providers work with the patient’s medical team to coordinate treatment and care.
+Inpatient care provides around-the-clock relief of symptoms and emotional distress.

 - Assisted living or nursing home — Many mesothelioma patients in their final stages need regular attention but don’t need to stay in a hospital.
-Hospice care can also be provided at an assisted living center.
+Hospice care can be provided at an assisted living or nursing home.

-Respite or “crisis” care is a short-term form of hospice care.
-It’s for instances when a caregiver is unable to continue caring for a patient.
-Respite care provides a limited amount of around-the-clock treatment and support.
+Respite or “crisis” care is also available for short-term patient care.
+This option is for when a caregiver or family is unable to provide care for a patient for a short period of time.
+Respite care provides a limited amount of around-the-clock treatment and support for terminally ill patients.

 When to Begin Mesothelioma Hospice Care

-The decision to begin hospice care is personal.
-Some people want to hold off as long as possible because they are receiving aggressive treatment.
-Other people want to begin hospice care early to make the most out of the remaining time.
+The decision to begin hospice care is personal and depends on the individual situation.
+Some patients and families want to hold off as long as possible because they are still receiving aggressive, life extending mesothelioma treatments.
+Other people want to initiate hospice care sooner to make the most out of the remaining time.

-Once doctors decide to end aggressive treatment, the patient and their family should consider hospice care.
-This type of care is specifically for patients who cannot be helped with curative therapies.
+Once the doctor or patient decides to end aggressive life preserving treatments, the patient and family should consider hospice care.
+This type of care is specifically for patients who no longer will benefit from curative therapies.

 How to Get Mesothelioma Hospice Care